emb-riscv/specs-markdown/interrupts-use-cases.md

 # Appendix B: Interrupts use cases

-Regardless how the interrupts are implemented, any architecture design should be checked how well the common use cases are accomodated.
+Regardless how the interrupts are implemented, any architecture design should be checked how well the common use cases are accommodated.

 ## Peripherals vs scheduler interrupts